A good mid range brush that will serve you well

 - 2 year warranty with free 6 month extension when registered

 Some Sonicare models boast a battery life of 3 weeks, which I think is fantastic, but such usage time is generally available only on the most premium models.

 The ProtectiveClean 5100 offers a respectable 2 weeks of use between charges or so Sonicare claim.

 Compare this to Oral-B’s 7 days or 28 minutes of usage time and the 5100 looks pretty appealing with double the usage time.

 If you are away for a few nights or even a couple of weeks for business or pleasure, you simply need not worry about taking the charging stand with you.

-- A flashing Amber LED and three beeps means a low battery.
+- A flashing amber LED and three beeps mean a low battery.

-- A flashing Amber LED and five beeps means no brushing sessions left, you need to charge the toothbrush.
+- A flashing amber LED and five beeps mean no brushing sessions left, you need to charge the toothbrush.